JenniferRizzuto

 My Husband Always Texts Me About Our Kids.
 Am I Overreacting?

-In Wives and Moms’ monthly “Am I Overreacting?” series, we answer an anonymous question asking that question.
+In Wives and Moms’ monthly “Am I Overreacting?” series, we answer an anonymous submission asking that question.
 Here’s what we think — how about you?
 Dear Wives and Moms, Whenever I get a chance to go out for some “me” time (which is rare), my husband always texts me numerous times about our kids — […]

 Questions to Ask: A Pediatrician